Alenriquez96/Alenriquez96/README.md

 Full Stack Developer
 --------------------

-My name is Alberto, I'mm 25 years old and I dedicate myself to FullStack web development.
+My name is Alberto, I'm 25 years old based in Madrid, Spain, and I dedicate myself to FullStack web development.
 I specialize in MERN stack(MongoDB, Express, React, Nodejs), but im good at both Frontend and Backend.
 REACT.
 HTML5, CSS3 & JavaScript.
 Backend: SQL, Node.js and MongoDB.
 I also have a master's degree in Digital Marketing and a career in Advertising and PR.

 * 🌍  I'm based in Spain
 * ✉️  You can contact me at [alberto.enriquez96@gmail.com](mailto:alberto.enriquez96@gmail.com)